ColoradoDemography/Server-and-Website-Documentation/doc/renewing-ssl-certificate.md

 ```
 That will pull up a dialog screen and report back if it succeeded or not.

-Then, run these commands (change out the proxy  and docker image based on the server)
+Then, run these commands (change out the proxy  and docker image based on the server).
+This is why we run the dockerhub portion first, so we can do this immediately.

 ```
 docker stop nodeproxy